|Title:||iSKILLS : The Audio/Video Guidance Repository for Life Skills|

 Publications from this project:

-Bereznak, S., Ayres, K. M., Mechling, L. C., & Alexander, J. L., (2012).
+Bereznak, S., Ayres, K. M., Mechling, L., & Alexander, J. (2012).
 Video self-prompting and mobile technology to increase daily living and vocational independence for students with autism spectrum disorders.
 Journal of Developmental and Physical Disabilities, 24, 269–285.

-Mechling, L. C., & Collins, T. S. (2012).
-Comparison of the effects of video models with and without verbal cuing on task completion by young adults with moderate intellectual disabilities.
-Education and Training in Autism and Developmental Disabilities, 47 (2), 223–235.
+Mechling, L. C. & Collins, T. (2012).
+Comparison of task performance when using video models with and without auditory cues by students with autism and moderate intellectual disabilities.
+Education and Training in Autism and Developmental Disabilities, 47, 223–235.

-Smith, M., Ayres, K. M., Mechling, L. C., & Smith (2013).
-A comparison of the effects of video modeling with narration vs. video modeling on the functional acquisition of life skills by students with autism spectrum disorder.
+Smith, M., Ayres, K. M., Mechling, L., & Smith, K. (2013).
+A comparison of the effects of video modeling with narration versus video modeling without narration on the functional skill acquisition of adolescents with autism.
 Education and Training in Autism and Developmental Disabilities, 14, 165–179.

 Mechling, L. C., Ayres, K. M., Bryant, K. J., & Foster, A. L. (in press).
 Continuous video modeling to assist with completion of multi-step home living tasks by young adults with moderate intellectual disability.
 Education and Training in Autism and Developmental Disabilities.

-Mechling, L. C., Foster, A. L., Bryant, K. J., & Ayres, K. M., (in press).
-Evaluation of the ability of students with autism spectrum disorder and moderate intellectual disability to generalize performance across materials when using video technology.
-Focus on Autism and other Developmental Disabilities.
+Mechling, L. C., Ayres, K. M., Foster, A. L., & Bryant, K. J. (in press).
+Evaluation of generalized performance across materials when using video technology by students with autism spectrum disorder and moderate intellectual disability.
+Focus on Autism and Other Developmental Disabilities.